-Winchester Basics Bank, which opened on Tuesday 27th January 2004, was modelled on an extremely successful predecessor in Southampton.
+Winchester Basics Bank, which first opened in January 2004, was modelled on a similar extremely successful venture in Southampton.

-Recognising the need for such a facility in Winchester, a steering group was formed from people who had experience of working with the needy in the city.
+Recognising the need for such a facility in Winchester, a steering group was formed from people who had experience of working with vulnerable groups in the city.
 These included representatives from Winchester Churches Night Shelter, Winchester Churches Housing Group ‘Keystone’, Winchester City Council and other church members.

 The management of City Church in Jewry Street offered premises in their basement at a low rent and helped organise the necessary renovation.
-An army of volunteers from local churches was then mobilised to decorate and furnish enough rooms to allow us to open on the target date.
+An army of volunteers from local churches was then mobilised to decorate and furnish enough rooms to allow us to open.

-After a valuable partnership with City Church, the Basics Bank began to seek new premises which would provide more space to improve how it serves those in need.
-In March 2009 it moved to a new location in Highcliffe.
-We are very grateful to Winchester City Council for their active involvement in this process and their offer of premises with sufficient scope to accommodate the project’s longer term vision.
+Following the valuable partnership with City Church, the Basics Bank began to seek new larger premises and in March 2009 moved to a new location in Highcliffe.
+Winchester City Council were actively involved in this process and we are very grateful for their support.
 We are also grateful to our MP Steve Brine, who hosted a collection point at his offices until October 2017.

-On Thursday 28 February 2013 many volunteers, parishioners and representatives from several of our agencies joined the trustees and staff to witness the opening of a second distribution point at St Barnabas Church in Weeke by our patron, Lord Raymond Plant (pictured above).
+In February 2013 many volunteers, parishioners and representatives from several of our agencies joined the trustees and staff to witness the opening of a new distribution point at St Barnabas Church in Weeke by our patron, Lord Raymond Plant (pictured above).

 In December 2017 a further distribution point was opened in Stanmore at St.Luke’s Church.